My new book, Rethinking Social Action through Music: The Search for Coexistence and Citizenship in Medellín’s Music Schools, has now been published!

 Dr Graça Mota, Research Centre in Psychology of Music and Music Education, Porto Polytechnic.
 Former chair of the El Sistema Special Interest Group at the International Society for Music Education

-John Sloboda, OBE, FBA, Research Professor, Guildhall School of Music & Drama and President of SIMM (Social Impact of Making Music)
+Professor John Sloboda, OBE, FBA, Guildhall School of Music & Drama and former President of SIMM (Social Impact of Making Music)